Alexander Jun, PhD., Executive Director

 Prior to teaching, Jennifer worked in the Pepperdine Office of Admission and oversaw diversity recruitment and outreach.
 She also worked in student life as a Program Coordinator of an urban experiential program known as LA Term at APU and worked in various others areas of student life at California Polytechnic University Pomona and Occidental College.
 Jennifer has presented at conferences through the Western Association of College Admission Counseling, End Now: A Human Trafficking Conference, and the Christian College Leadership Conference.
 Her research interests include the cultural formation and identity of Japanese American college students.

-Nate Risdon, RJHE Managing Director & Web Editor
+Nate Risdon, RJHE Managing Director, Research Associate, & Web Editor

 B.Mus, Vocal Performance, San Jose State University